typesense/typesense-website/docs-site/content/27.0/api/README.md

 **Performance:**

 - Implemented lazy filtering of numerical fields which speeds up a subset of searches when `enable_lazy_filter` boolean parameter is enabled.
+- Improved working memory used when loading large embedding models.

 ### Bug Fixes